xunker/multi_zip/README.md

 portable and helps to avoid namespace collisions (zipruby vs. rubyzip for example) and other implementation restrictions (MRI vs. Jruby, Unix vs. Windows, etc,).

-It currently support `.zip` archives only.
+It currently supports `.zip` archives only.
 See TODO for info on others.

 MultiZip provides a very small and focused set of functions: